Copenhagen's ambition is to become the world's first carbon neutral capital - by 2025

 Aside from the swimming spots in the harbor area, Copenhagen has various beaches, which have also been kept clean and productive for the Greater Copenhagen community.
 Near the city, beaches include the long white sands of Amager Beach; as well as the popular beaches of Hellerup Strand and Bellevue Strand.
-A clean harbor, clean beaches, and thriving community around Copenhagen Harbor are examples of some the benefits that the city has created through its sustainable initiatives.
+A clean harbor, clean beaches, and a thriving community around Copenhagen Harbor are examples of some the benefits that the city has created through its sustainable initiatives.

 Part of the success that Copenhagen is experiencing in terms of its green campaigns is due to the fact that city officials engage their residents and local businesses.
-The city of Copenhagen and private businesses in Copenhagen have teamed up to offer the public green programs such as tax incentives, rebates, and discounts when buying hybrids, plug-in hybrids and electric vehicles; and financial incentives to recycle plastic bottles.
+The city of Copenhagen and private businesses in Copenhagen have teamed up to offer public green programs such as tax incentives, rebates, and discounts when buying hybrids, plug-in hybrids, and electric vehicles; and financial incentives to recycle plastic bottles.

 Copenhagen was voted as Europe’s Green Capital in 2014 by the European Environment Commission.
 The city is known as a world leader when it comes to clean technology, sustainable buildings, and clean businesses.
 Copenhagen is also dominated by green spaces, open spaces, and parks, such as Tivoli Gardens.